Leveson/app-development-with-swift/README.md

     <td>Building Simple Workflows</td>
     <td>
       <ul>
-        <li>Learned about the role of the <b>iOS Human Inferface Guidelines</b> as a reference for builing simple feature workflows and navigation hierachies.</li>
+        <li>Learned about the role of the <b>iOS Human Interface Guidelines</b> as a reference for building simple feature workflows and navigation hierarchies.</li>
       </ul>
     </td>
   </tr>